zhuth/AncientGreekCourse/Exercises.md

 27. The good young men / the young men are good / the beautiful bridge / the bridge is beautiful / the poet is dear
 28. The poet who is good is worthy of teaching the young men for the citizens.

+Unit 5

+1. Both gold and silver were sent to those island by the citizens in order that they might sacrifice to the immortal gods in the aogra of the island.
+For the